parischap/configs/README.md

 # 4 - About package.json:

 Dependencies imported at the top of a monorepo and bin executables defined there are available in all sub packages.
 Only devDependencies and bin executables should be added in that manner as each package must have the list of its real dependencies.
+DevDependencies defined with 'latest' don't update to latest systematically.
+From time to time, cut the devDependencies key in package.json, run `pnpm i` to uninstall, reput the devDependencies, and run `pnpm i`.

 # 5 - About vitest: